ibra-kdbra/Cpp_Projects/README.md

 #

 ### [Javascript-compiler](./javascript-compiler)

-The goal of the project development was learning the mechanism of compilers.
-The project contains 5 parts:
+The goal of the project development was to learn the mechanisms of compilers.
+The project contains five parts:

-1) a lexer;
+1. A lexer

-2) a parser;
+2. A parser

-3) an interpreter;
+3. An interpreter

-4) a compiler;
+4. A compiler

-5) a virtual machine;
+5. A virtual machine

-The designed programming language is similar to Javascript, but much simpler.
-Code samples can be found in each part's testcase/* .
+The designed programming language is similar to JavaScript but much simpler.
+Code samples can be found in each part's test case folder.
 <div align="right">
 <a href="#projects-titles"> 📚 </a>
 </div>